folq/floq-db/README.md

 You also have to set a password in the `add_employee_user.sql` file, when you get an error about it.

+The same password needs to be set in `postgrest.conf` where it says `<PasswordGoesHere>`

+Next you need to install `postgrest`, and then run it in this directory with `postgrest postgrest.conf`

+## For now we have two different ways to alter the database

 ### Sqitch
 Should be used for all tables, and everything we need for the tables to work: custom types, extensions ++.
 Can also be used for functions needed in migrations.